slimndap/wp-theatre/readme.txt

     * Events can now be filtered by tags (0.15.5).
 	* Activated events archive pages (0.15.10).
 	* You can now set until what time events should fall on the previous days using the `Theater/Helpers/Time/Next_Day_Start_Time_Offset` filter (0.15.11).
+	* You can now create event calendars with custom filters (0.15.16).
+	* Added the 'end_after' filter to production lists.

 * Bugfix
     * The translation setting for the header above events on the productions page was also being used in other places (eg. the admin menu) (0.15.2).
 Thank you [Bob Morris](https://wordpress.org/support/profile/bob-morris)!